Summer No Holiday

 He eyed the larger man calculatingly.
 Admittedly, he was not what he'd expected from Harry Potter's relatives.
 He'd heard they were unpleasant people and that the boy disliked them, but his sympathy had always been with the muggles.

 What was clearly being depicted, was not a effortless existence of pampering and endless indulgence, as Snape had assumed fitting for a child he considered so self-satisfied.
 In fact, it appeared to be the opposite.
-Harry had obviously struggled to find a place in this family.
-His role in the composed, clinically tidy muggle home seemed disturbingly unclear.
+Harry's role in the composed, clinically tidy muggle home seemed disturbingly unclear.
 Snape was not blind enough to ignore the blatant fact that, despite his previous accusations, Harry had suffered greatly for the absence of his true parents.

 Before he could fathom a response, Harry had appeared at the top of the stairs, dragging his trunk and Hedwig behind him, his obvious depression heightening Snape's own.